--

-a. ducts requiring sampl plier to be available for 0 . ng: "dat e goods are confirmed by

-QA start time for pro- ime me thod verification/

-validation/transfer wi

-b.
-For pro ducts not sampled/ins

-ate of Analysis" 1 1

-5. QA pro cess end d date is defined as "d late of issuance of ( Certifica ate of Conformance (CoC)."

-me shipments require

-witness ing the loading/sealin g of goods.
-Compli ant with essing of this process will

-be repo rted through a standa alone report and not reporte ed in the CoC.
-CoCs will be

-issued once inspection/test r esults are deemed complia ant.

-6. Produc ts that a re subject to a TO2 Q A investigation (e.g ., out of f specification (OOS) and

-atypica l results) will not be included in n this indicator.
-The se insta ances are excursions from

-the rou tine proc ess and inputs for fina al determination are e often d outside the control of TO2

-QA.

-7. 7.
-Under exceptional circumstances, with previous agreement from PMI, shipments that

-overloaded laboratory network capacity may be exempted from this calculation.

-Per formance e Indicato r Values

-Ye Performance Target Comments

-FY 2017 78% (Q3-4)

-FY 2018 80%

-FY 2019

-FY 2020
+- a.
+For products requiring sampling/inspection/testing: "date goods are confirmed by the supplier to be available for sampling" - i.
+QA start time for products requiring on-time method verification/ validation/transfer will begin once this process has been completed. - b.
+For products not sampled/inspected/tested: "date of receipt of manufacturer Certificate of Analysis" - 5.
+QA process end date is defined as "date of issuance of Certificate of Conformance (CoC)." - a.
+LLIN-specific note: Upon receipt of the PMI request, some shipments require witnessing the loading/sealing of goods.
+Compliant witnessing of this process will be reported through a standalone report and not reported in the CoC.
+CoCs will be issued once inspection/test results are deemed compliant. - 6.
+Products that are subject to a TO2 QA investigation (e.g., out of specification (OOS) and atypical results) will not be included in this indicator.
+These instances are excursions from the routine process and inputs for final determination are often outside the control of TO2 QA. - 7.
+The same batch can be included in multiple shipments, therefore a delay in testing of a batch may affect multiple shipments. - 8.
+One shipment may have multiple batches, all of which need to be tested in the established QA lead time for the shipment to be counted as complying with QA lead times. - 9.
+Under exceptional circumstances, with previous agreement from PMI, shipments that overloaded laboratory network capacity may be exempted from this calculation.